aadanen/chip8/README.md

 # chip8
 My take on a CHIP-8 Interpreter.
-This is a practice project to dip my toes into emulator development.

 ## building
 Get yourself a copy of the dependencies (which all use cmake)